 Our post-master's certificate program provides nurses who already hold an M.S.N. with an educational route to specialization in an area other than that obtained in their master's program.
 The program is designed to strengthen or broaden the education, clinical and management of master's prepared nurses who are planning a role expansion or role change.
-You can also combine the post-master's certificate with the D.N.P. program with an individualized plan of study.

 We offer the Family Nurse Practitioner post-M.S.N. certificate.
 Students completing this certificate program will have fulfilled the educational requirements to seek eligibility for the Family Nurse Practitioner Certification examinations.